rtspw/Kevin-Baconizer/README.md

 Currently, this requires tab-separated files provided by **IMDB** at https://www.imdb.com/interfaces/.
 Hopefully it won't in the future.

 This is put in a `data` folder at the project root.
+After adding the files, run process.sh to preprocess the files.